torvalds/linux/Documentation/networking/bonding.rst

 use_carrier

-	Specifies whether or not miimon should use MII or ETHTOOL ioctls vs. netif_carrier_ok() to determine the link status.
-The MII or ETHTOOL ioctls are less efficient and utilize a deprecated calling sequence within the kernel.
-The netif_carrier_ok() relies on the device driver to maintain its state with netif_carrier_on/off; at this writing, most, but not all, device drivers support this facility.
+	Obsolete option that previously selected between MII / ETHTOOL ioctls and netif_carrier_ok() to determine link state.

-	If bonding insists that the link is up when it should not be, it may be that your network device driver does not support netif_carrier_on/off.
-The default state for netif_carrier is "carrier on," so if a driver does not support netif_carrier, it will appear as if the link is always up.
-In this case, setting use_carrier to 0 will cause bonding to revert to the MII / ETHTOOL ioctl method to determine the link state.
+	All link state checks are now done with netif_carrier_ok().

-	A value of 1 enables the use of netif_carrier_ok(), a value of 0 will use the deprecated MII / ETHTOOL ioctls.
-The default value is 1.
+	For backwards compatibility, this option's value may be inspected or set.
+The only valid setting is 1.

 xmit_hash_policy